-By 1945, the national consumption rate for the United States was sufficient to supply half a million Americans with 2 tablets daily, the standard dosage for depression and weight loss.
+By 1945, the national consumption rate of amphetamines in the United States was large enough to supply half a million Americans with two tablets daily, which was the standard dosage for depression and weight loss.
 The AMA approved marketing efforts to push amphetamine for weight loss in 1949 and sales climbed to $7.3 million.

 In the late 1950s, the Philadelphia pharmaceutical company Smith, Kline and French introduced a product called Dexamyl as a weight loss remedy that eliminates the emotional causes of overeating.
 By 1961, it was the most commonly prescribed amphetamine product, with one-third of all amphetamine prescriptions being written for weight loss.

 Widespread consumption of amphetamines made their negative health consequences more evident in the 1960s.
-After decades of amphetamine-related psychosis cases, it was believed that the drug unmasked latent schizophrenia or other preexisting psychiatric issues in the user, but in 1958, British psychologist Philip Connell proved that amphetamine psychosis can happen to anyone if they are given enough of the drug.
+After decades of amphetamine-related psychosis cases, it was believed that the drug unmasked latent schizophrenia or other preexisting psychiatric issues in the patient.
+In 1958, British psychologist Philip Connell proved that amphetamine psychosis could happen to anyone if they are given enough of the substance.

-Evidence also emerged that amphetamine was a drug with a high potential for addiction, yet prescribing rates for amphetamines did not significantly decline until the 1970s when new laws restricted its prescription.
+Evidence also emerged that amphetamine was a drug with a high potential for addiction, yet the prescription rates for amphetamines did not significantly decline until the 1970s when new laws restricted its prescription.

-Although the first amphetamine epidemic was created by the pharmaceutical industry, the current amphetamine epidemic has been created by the recreational drug fad and a rise in the amount of amphetamine-type attention deficit prescriptions.
-In 1995, consumption of these drugs had more than quintupled.
+Although the first amphetamine epidemic was thought to be influenced by the pharmaceutical industry, the current amphetamine epidemic has been induced by the recreational drug fad and a rise in the amount of attention deficit prescriptions that contain amphetamine.
+In 1995, the consumption of these drugs had more than quintupled.
 By 2005, it had exceeded the first epidemic’s peak.